-The purpose of collecting your personal data is to enable M&C to facilitate the video conferencing, webinar or live broadcast event and provide wider access to its content and links.
+The purpose of collecting your personal data will be to enable M&C to facilitate the video conferencing webinar or live broadcast event providing wider access to its content and links.

-The processors we use to hold your details are: this website and our database (Capsule) and we will forward via email details of our next webinar, links to a questionnaire and include a feedback form.
-The webinar facility will be Zoom Conferencing and any recordings may be held on YouTube or M&C's website, either as full or partial recordings.
+The processors we use to hold your details are; this website and our database (Capsule).
+The webinar facility we will use is Zoom Conferencing and any recordings may be held on our YouTube or M&C's website, either as full or partial recordings.
 ECMS may receive the recording of this webinar from M&C to fulfil their funding obligations to the Black Country LEP/Midlands Engine.

 We will not be publishing attendee lists, however, your name and email address may be visible to others in attendance during the webinar event.

-However, your information will be shared with our training organisation, Elite Centre for Manufacturing Skills (ECMS), who will be processing the numbers of attendees, and keeping records of names, company name and email addressing and providing feedback forms.
+However, your information will be shared with our training organisation, Elite Centre for Manufacturing Skills (ECMS), they will be processing the numbers of attendees, keeping records of names, company name and email addresses for their funding providers.

-M&C will be sharing with ECMS an Attendance List which will include your name, organisation name and your email address in the form of a spreadsheet to enable ECMS to fulfil its contractual obligations to its funding organisation - the Black Country LEP.
+M&C will share with ECMS their Attendance List which includes your name, organisation name and your email address in the form of a spreadsheet to enable ECMS to fulfil their funding obligations.

-M&C will be capturing via Screenshot, the attendees, which may include your image at the start, middle and towards the end and your contact details from the webseminar/webtraining events.
+M&C will capture via Screenshot, attendees, which may include your image at the start, middle and towards the end together with your contact name from the webseminar/webtraining events.

-The information M&C will share with ECMS will not be be shared with any other organisations (apart from ECMS' funding organisation) and both companies will not use this for marketing purposes, unless, of course, you have signed up for their newsletter/requested more information and that you have expressed an interest in previous webseminars or webtraining events which M&C may present.
+The information M&C will share with ECMS will not be shared with any other organisations (apart from ECMS' funding organisation) and both companies will not use this for marketing purposes, unless, of course, you have signed up for their or our newsletter/requesting more information and that you have expressed an interest in other webseminars or webtraining events which M&C may present.
 For any further webinars or webtraining that may occur in the future, M&C will forward this information to you.

-We may record some events and presenters will have their image and audio captured in the recording.
-If you are an attendee you may have the option of sharing your image or just have audio facility showing during the session.
-If you choose to do so, your voice may be captured in the recording.
+We may record some events and both presenters and attendees may have their image and audio captured in the recording.
+If you are an attendee you may have the option of sharing your image or opt for activating your audio facility during the session.
+If you choose to do the latter, your voice may be captured in the recording.